kubevela/kubevela.github.io/versioned_docs/version-v1.1/case-studies/gitops.md

 >    if: "!contains(github.event.head_commit.message, 'Update image automatically')"
 > ```

-Re-check the `Application` in cluster, we can see that the image of the `Application` has been updated after a while.
+Re-check the `Application` in cluster, we can see that the image of the `my-app` has been updated after a while.

 > KubeVela polls the latest information from the code and image repo periodically (at an interval that can be customized):
 > * When the `Application` file in the Git repository is updated, KubeVela will update the `Application` in the cluster based on the latest configuration.